DEPRESSION AND SEXUAL ADDICTION – SEX ADDICTION AUSTRALIA

 Sex Addiction Australia dedicates this page to discusses depression in relation to sexual addiction disorder.
-A smaller number of sex addicts may act out sex to ‘self-medicate’ underlying depression (and/or other mental health issues) while their partners may develop depression as a consequence of infidelity.
+A smaller number of sex addicts may act out sex to ‘self-medicate’ underlying depression (and/or other mental health issues) while their partners may develop depression as a consequence of intimacy betrayal.

 MAJOR DEPRESSIVE EPISODES